cilium/tetragon/contrib/tetragon-rthooks/docs/demo.md

-This is a dev demo of how to install the teragon OCI hook on a CRI-O runtime.
+This is a dev demo of how to install the tetragon OCI hook on a CRI-O runtime.

 Note: we should move this to the documentation once the PR is merged and `tetragon-oci-hook` and `tetragon-oci-hook-setup` are part of the tetragon development image.